dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 At 340, this deals 763 damage every 2 seconds.
 It has an RPPM of 1.5.

 This trait is exclusive to the Engineering goggles {{< item 160489 "AZ3-R1-T3 Gearspun Goggles" >}}.
 While this trait is not exceptional in its own right, it is the only option available on the goggles relevant for tanking.
-The real reason you may want to take the engineering goggles is for the inner ring trait {{< spell 280181 "Personal Absorb-o-Tron" >}}.

 ---